shreeyeets/ASR-Correction-Agent/README.md

 │   ├── data.pkl            # Sample data containing audio, incorrect text, and corrected text.
 ├── driver.py               # Script for running the agent on the provided data.
 ├── solution.py             # Main implementation of the ASR correction agent.
+├── shorten.py              # Script for reducing input audio size for testing purpose.
+└── environment.yml         # Conda environment setup for the project.
 ```